gccloudone/artifacts-artefacts/docs/artifactory-standards.md

 ## Contact Us

-If you have any questions or feedback, feel free to reach out to us at [email](mailto:devops.artifacts-artefacts.devops@ssc-spc.gc.ca).
+If you have any questions or feedback, feel free to reach out to us at [devops.artifacts-artefacts.devops@ssc-spc.gc.ca](mailto:devops.artifacts-artefacts.devops@ssc-spc.gc.ca).